Contact LegalCostGuides

 Frequently Asked Questions

-The fastest way is email.
-Use focuslocalaiagency@gmail.com and include the page URL, the issue you noticed, and the reason you are writing.
+Email the editorial team at javiperezguides@gmail.com.
+Include the page URL, the issue you noticed, and the reason you are writing.
 Specific messages are easier to review than broad complaints.
 If you are requesting a correction, quote the exact section.

 No. The contact page is for editorial questions, factual corrections, advertising or partnership inquiries, and site issues.
 It is not a channel for legal advice, case evaluation, or emergency strategy.
 If you need help with a live legal matter, contact a licensed attorney or legal-aid provider.
 The site cannot review your case through email.